BeesMax and partners in research

 National Honey Monitoring Scheme

 All BeesMAX sites are registered with National Honey Monitoring Scheme so schools can understand where their bees are foraging and which flowers the bees visited.
-There will also be the first ever government report on any contaminants found in the honey.
-The first annual report is due to be released in 2019.

-Artificial Hibernation Trials
+Artificial Hibernation Trials of the British Honeybee

 STEM lesson plans for schools

 Meaningful and practical STEM Lesson Plans for schools.
 We have just been given permission by the British Beekeepers Association to use their newly created library of lesson plan material for Key Stages’ 1 & 2.
 Our aim is to coordinate the delivery of an end-to-end readymade process covering the; practical experiences of bees and their beehives, the IT data gathering equipment and the GCSE lesson plans to help teach the STEM subjects.

 RHS Wisley is using a BeesMAX hive to enrich the horticultural learning experience of about 16,000 students who visit their site each year.
 From early in 2020 we anticipate the web enabled data gathering equipment will be accessed by schools from all over the UK.
 There will hopefully be similar STEM derived sensory equipment also using our BeesMAX hive for comparative data experiments and learning all about C++ programming within the GCSE curriculum.